akirbaes/Pixel-Font/README.md

 and a WIDE version that uses three pixels for letters that are difficult to distinguish otherwise like M, N, W...

-*The µRed font (previously called MiniRed) was originally created around 2016 by Akira BAES.*

-It was tweaked and extended over time (wide variation).
+The MiniRed (now µRed) was originally created around 2016 by Akira BAES.
+It's still tweaked and extended over time though.

 ----

-Formula and Formula16 are just fonts substituting the english alphabet with my personnal alphabet.
+**Formula and Formula16** are just fonts substituting the english alphabet with my personnal alphabet.
 It's a dumb substitution.

 >![Font formula 16](fonts/Formula_16.png) ![Font formula](fonts/Formula.png)